scds/intro-twine/introduction.md

 ## Twine's Critical Capacities
 - Amplifies the element of play in scholarship and pushes back on dominant modes of scholarly publication
-- Fosters interaction between scholar and their reader/player
+- Fosters interaction between scholars and their readers/players
 - Emphasizes reading as active and creative rather than passive
-- Enhance player’s perspective - Twine is an impactful way to immerse a player in a situation
+- Enhances the player’s perspective - Twine is an impactful way to immerse a player in a situation
 - Opportunity to pace a reader’s movement through your work
 - Creative intervention in political and social issues
+- Encourages creators and players to explore possibilities, alternatives, multiplicity over singularity
+- Can be argumentative and unified, but can also provide an avenue for expansive and non-linear thinking/outlining

 ## Twine Games
 Below are some examples of wonderful games and stories created using Twine.